elitizon/nextjs-tailwind-storybook/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+> If you get an error that contained this line:

+Use this command:

+`brew install watchman`

 ### 👉`yarn build`